MorrellLAB/Barley_Mutated/00_sequence_processing/Nanopore/README.md

 ### Minimap2 and NGMLR to realign complex regions

 Originally, we planned to use the Vulcan pipeline (https://gitlab.com/treangenlab/vulcan/-/tree/master) for alignment and realigning complex regions to get better SV calling downstream.
-But, Vulcan is not very customizable, so we'll follow their general steps but written as separate bash scripts with custom modifications.
+But, Vulcan is not very customizable, so we'll follow some of their general steps (Minimap2 and Samtools steps) written as separate bash scripts combined with modifications to their `vulcan` script.

 Align with Minimap2 and only keep primary mapping.